Chenxinjian/Visualization/README.md

 -------------------
 # greenhandMession
-you can choose the start date and the end data, page will show the flow of each station in between those dates.
+you can choose the start date and the end data, page will show the flow of each station between those dates.

 ![diagram of greenhandMession](https://github.com/ptmax/Visualization/blob/master/pics/m0.png)